Pop psychology sells well.

 Two different studies (with 213 students and 498 students) found conscientiousness to be highly predictive of results but not grit.

-But most of all, a meta-study from 88 different and independent samples shows that grit is “is only moderately correlated with performance”.
+But most of all, a meta-study from 88 different and independent samples shows that grit is “only moderately correlated with performance”.

-And finally, while much of the success behind the concept of “grit” stems from the idea that it defies “talent”, a recent study in the UK shows that grit might be a highly inheritable trait.
+While much of the success behind the concept of “grit” stems from the idea that it defies “talent” and you can cultivate it, a recent study in the UK shows that grit might be a highly inheritable trait.

 Analyze if Persisting Makes Sense

-As Bazelais notices on his own study which failed to replicate grit (Bazelais et al., 2016), tenacity might even be counter-productive when results are not coming.
+As Bazelais noticed in his own study, which failed to replicate grit (Bazelais et al., 2016), tenacity might even be counter-productive when results are not forthcoming.

 At that point, you might be better off cutting your losses and moving on to something else.